NicoleFaye/LED-Reminder/README.md

 ### Set Time Mode
 LED turns on at specified times with configurable frequency and duration

+### Set Days Mode
+LED turns on at specified times on specific days of the week

 ### Offset Mode
 LED turns on automatically after a set time from being turned off by pressing the button